betsythefc/blog.imnotat.work/Tech/FOIA.md

 I'm generally considered a rather paranoid person because of the level of mistrust I place in anything I don't have control over.
 I employ encryption wherever possible, and I move my private data either to self-hosted solutions or to companies that use encryption that utilizes my own keys so they cannot read what I store.

 I also, in general, distrust all government agencies to safely and securely handle data they collect about me.
-But thinking aong these lines, I have no idea what the government knows about me.
+But thinking along these lines, I have no idea what the government knows about me.
 So I dug a little, and found FOIA.
 FOIA is the *F*reedom *o*f *I*nformation *A*ct that allows anyone to query gonvernmental organizations for information about themselves (you typically can't place a FOIA request for another person).

 So, here are the agencies, according to the [FOIA website](https://www.foia.gov/report-makerequest.html) that I can make FOIA requests against.